2023 Best Communication & Journalism Master's Degree Schools in the New England Region

 Full Communication & Journalism at Boston University Report

-Emerson College did quite well in this year’s ranking of the best places for communication and journalism students to get a master’s degree.
-It came in at #6 on the list.
-Located in the large city of Boston, Emerson is a private not-for-profit school with a medium-sized student population.
+Emerson College ranked #6 on this year’s Best Communication & Journalism Master’s Degree Schools in the New England Region list.
+Located in the city of Boston, Emerson is a private not-for-profit school with a medium-sized student population.

 Full Communication & Journalism at Emerson College Report